Artisanal mining: ICMM "Working Together"

-A significant issue in artisanal and small-scale arises when larger mining companies gain rights to develop deposits that are currently worked by artisanal minings.
+A significant issue in artisanal and small-scale arises when larger mining companies gain rights to develop deposits that are worked by artisanal mining.
 The International Council on Mining and Metals (ICMM) has produced a guidance note for companies engaging with the artisanal and small-scale mining (ASM) sector.
 As is noted in the introduction to this document "The fact that much of ASM activity occurs outside regulatory frameworks – whether illegal or not – can also present significant challenges for companies and regulators.
 There can be significant tension between ASM miners and their own governments – with companies caught in the middle."

-The guidance document, which is put forward as a pilot was produced in partnership with Communities and Small-Scale Mining, the International Finance Corporation’s Oil, Gas, and Mining Sustainable Community Development Fund and ICMM.
+The guidance document, which is put forward as a pilot was produced in partnership with Communities and Small-Scale Mining, the International Finance Corporation's Oil, Gas, and Mining Sustainable Community Development Fund and ICMM.

-ASM
+International Conference on Artisanal and Small-Scale Mining and Quarrying

 In September 2018, over 500 delegates from more than 70 countries gathered in Livingstone, Zambia for the International Conference on Artisanal and Small-Scale Mining and Quarrying.
-The enormous potential of the sector was discussed in 36 workshops, highlighting ASM's ability to reduce poverty, interlock with agricultural livelihoods, and stimulate jobs, markets and wealth creation in rural communities, as well as national economic growth through taxation and exports of raw and value-added minerals.
+The potential of the sector was discussed in 36 workshops, highlighting ASM's ability to reduce poverty, interlock with agricultural livelihoods, and stimulate jobs, markets and wealth creation in rural communities, as well as national economic growth through taxation and exports of raw and value-added minerals.
 A key output was the signing of the Mosi-oa-Tunya Declaration on ASM and Quarrying, which reaffirms the central role of ASM for "enhanced livelihoods, employment creation, poverty reduction and sustainable development".
 As one delegate said of the conference: "Making these visions a reality will take time, and much change still needs to happen at all levels of governance in the process of formalization.
 But with the voices of artisanal and small-scale miners finally engaged in international policy dialogues, and especially those of women, there is hope that in five years' time, a formalized, government-supported and socially, economically and environmentally productive ASM sector will have started to emerge."

-Country specific
+Country-specific

+Angola

+The primary minerals mined through ASM in Angola are diamonds, in addition to other minerals.
+Diamond ASM occurs mostly in the northeast part of Angola, in Lunda Norte and Lunda Sul provinces.
+In Angola, ASM is legal and permits have been granted to operate ASM in areas not dominated by hydrocarbon extraction.

+Burkina Faso

+Gold is the primary ASM mineral mined in Burkina Faso.
+Gold ASM mostly occurs in the northern provinces of the country.
+It is an important supplier of both local and government revenue.
+However, it has also had significant environmental effects on agricultural areas converted to farmland, and has taken some children away from schooling.

+Cape Verde

+The primary minerals mined by ASM in Cape Verde are development minerals used for local construction.
+Given the archipelagic nature of the country, some types of ASM are considered to be potentially dangerous for the ecosystem, such as sand mining.
+Such sand mining is currently illegal in Cape Verde.